ToneyPK/ToneyPK/README.md

 ## Hello, hello! 👋

 I'm **Antonio**!
 A software developer based in the beautiful city of Innsbruck.
-Until now I have worked on numerous web & mobile applications, UI libraries with strict accessibility requirements.
-Also, I have built a few data-migration scripts and CMS modules.
+I have worked on numerous web & mobile applications, UI libraries with strict accessibility requirements and I have built a few data-migration scripts and CMS modules.
+Aside from working on client projects, contributing to open source is what I enjoy the most.

 Programming language that I'm skilled in (and enjoy 😄) the most is **JavaScript/TypeScript**.
 I also have experience with **Java** but I started leaning towards JavaScript more and more.
-Lately, **Angular** is the framework I work with the most with but **React** and **Vue.js** are not strangers either.
+**Angular** is the framework I work the most with and tajt I love but **React** and **Vue.js** are not strangers either.

 I also love working on the Back-End, especially with **Nest.js**.
 One of my first frameworks that I learned was **Spring** but I haven't really touched it for a while.